robertDurst/rust-cli-game/README.md

-# High Low -- My First Rust CLI Game
+# High Low -- My First Rust CLI Game Ever
 I began learning the rust programming language about two weeks ago.
 It was finally time to build something, so I came up with a classic CLI game, *High Low*.
 The rules are simple: guess whether or not the next number is greater than the previous number.

 ![Picture of terminal running the game.](https://imgur.com/NaY3psh.png)